 Many of the positions are filled with returning volunteers, but there are a few opportunities to get in on the Course Crew.
 We match you up with seasoned veterans in this, the largest working group of the event.
 Track preparation, spectator fence installation, safety system installation, course control, gate judging, side-slipping and course maintenance is all part of the gig.

-Positions including Medical, Net Crew, Race Administration, Team Finance, Volunteer Services, Media Operations, Marketing + Events and the Executive Committee are currently full.
+Positions including the Net Crew, Medical, Race Administration, Team Finance, Volunteer Services, Media Operations, Marketing + Events and the Executive Committee are currently full.

 Volunteer opportunities are separated by block and dates.
 You can choose to volunteer for more than one block.
 You have to be available for all the dates within the block and be ready and willing to work from start to finish.